 Simple Markdown ZettelkastenEvan Travers

-Update: I’ve updated my recommendation to use YML frontmatter instead of MultiMarkdown.
+Update: I’ve updated my recommendation to use YML frontmatter instead of MultiMarkdown and plain titles.
 More here.

 As I’ve lurked productivity twitter I’ve noticed that a lot of the digital Zettelkasten1 systems that I’ve seen fall into two categories: ones using markdown plain text files, and ones using a dedicated tool like Roam/Notion/Evernote.
 Systems using markdown files can differ wildly given the needs of the particular user, and their favorite text editor.